umhau/umhau.github.io/_posts/2020-11-14-throttle-a-xen-vcpu.md

 xl list
 ```

 Change the timeslice to something shorter - 5ms is good, 1ms might be better, depending.
+Remember to use `-s`.

 ```
 xl sched-credit -s -t 5